alamais-df/BPM-for-Discord/discord/BETTERDISCORD.md

 Install BetterDiscord

 Move the `betterDiscord-plugin.js` file into BetterDiscord's plugin directory.
 On Windows, this is `%APPDATA%/BetterDiscord/plugins`.
-I do not know the directory on OSX (and would love to update this if any OSX user knows it!).
+On OSX this is `~/Library/Preferences/BetterDiscord/plugins` (I think)

 Restart Discord after doing this and you should be in business.